 Sam Gilliam (b.
 1932, Tupelo, Mississippi), an artist associated with the Washington Color School, is renowned for his suspended and draped paintings.
 In 1942, Gilliam’s family moved to Louisville, Kentucky, where he would earn both bachelor’s and master’s degrees in art from the University of Louisville.
 Moving to Washington, D.C., in 1962, the artist loosened his painterly approach over the course of the decade as he began creating works with thinned acrylic paint.
 By the late 1960s, Gilliam was soaking canvases in paint and folding them in order to spread the pigment and leave physical imprints of his process.
 He began to make paintings without stretchers in 1968, suspending and draping colour-stained canvases from walls, ceilings, and sawhorses.
 The folded, wrapped, and knotted forms of these works bring to attention the sculptural characteristics of their materials, while maintaining their status as paintings.
 Monographic exhibitions of his work have been presented by The Phillips Collection, Washington, D.C.
 (1967), The Museum of Modern Art, New York (1971), Rutgers University Art Gallery, New Brunswick, New Jersey (1976), and the Seattle Art Museum, Washington (2017), among others.
 A retrospective of Gilliam’s paintings was organized by the Corcoran Gallery of Art in 2005.

 Morris Louis (b.
 1912, Baltimore, Maryland; d.
-1962, Washington, D.C.) is one of the leading figures of Colour-Field painting and a founding member of the Washington Color School.
+1962, Washington, D.C.) is one of the leading figures of Colour-Field painting.
 Having studied at the Maryland Institute of Fine and Applied Arts, Louis moved to Washington, D.C. in 1952.
 He is best known for his continual experimentation with colour and medium, manipulating large, unprimed canvases to control the flow of poured acrylic paints.
 In his 1960 essay “Louis and Noland”, the critic Clement Greenberg described Louis’s unprecedented contribution to painting was for an artist “to feel, think, and conceive almost exclusively in terms of open color.”
 In the early 1950s, he and Noland collaborated on a series of works they referred to as, using a jazz analogy, the ‘jam paintings’.
 Following his early death, a memorial exhibition of his work was held at the Solomon R. Guggenheim Museum, New York, in 1963.
 Louis’s paintings are held in by public collections internationally, including at the Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Louisiana Museum of Modern Art, Humlebæk, Denmark; The Museum of Modern Art, New York; National Gallery of Australia, Canberra; and Tate Gallery, London.

 Kenneth Noland (b.
 1924, Asheville, North Carolina; d.
 2010, Port Clyde, Maine) attended Black Mountain College in the late forties after serving in the Air Force during World War II.
 While studying there with Josef Albers, he developed an early interest in the emotional effects of colour and geometric forms.
-He is one of the best-known American Colour-Field painters, and helped establish the Washington Color School in the 1950s with Morris Louis.
+He is one of the best-known American Colour-Field painters, and helped establish the Washington Color School in the 1950s.
 A commitment to line and colour can be traced throughout his oeuvre beginning with his Circle paintings and extending through a visual language that includes chevrons, diamonds, horizontal bands, plaid patterns, and shaped canvases.
 In 1977, a major travelling retrospective of the artist’s work was presented by the Solomon R. Guggenheim Museum in New York.
 The first major monograph analyzing his career was written by Kenworth Moffett and published by Abrams in 1977.
 Memorial retrospectives of his work were presented in 2010 by the Museum of Fine Arts, Houston, and the Solomon R. Guggenheim Museum, New York.

 Wedel Art is an art advisory firm with special expertise in Modern and Contemporary Art founded by Amelie von Wedel.
 Wedel Art works with private, institutional and corporate clients on theircollections, exhibition programmes, specialprojects andphilanthropy, as well as curatingexhibitions and artist projects internationally.
 Amelie von Wedelhasorganised numerous exhibitions with artists such as Sam Gilliam, Frank Bowling and Laurie Simmons, along with many survey exhibitions, books on art, and commissioning major performance art and public art projects.
 She is also Group Executive Director of Intelligence Squared, andregularly gives talks on art at institutions internationally.
 As a Director at Wedel Art, Pernilla Holmes’ curatorial projects have included exhibitions with artists such as Theaster Gates and Samuel Levi Jones, themed group shows from post-war to present, and performance works with artists including Nastio Mosquito, on behalf of the EMDASH foundation, and Ryan McNamara.
 Holmes has written extensively about contemporary art, as well as giving talks at museums and institutions.
 Visit Wedel Art online at www.wedelart.com